radancyco/tb-ajd-template/README.md

 ### Add, remove animations on scroll or change how often animations happen
 add `enhance-element` class to any elements you want to enhacne when they come into view of the viewport.
 When this element comes into view two classes will be added `active` and `actived-once` when this elment goes out of view the class `active` is removed but `actived-once` remains.
 So when you want to only animate something once then you put your css animations of the `actived-once` class.
 This may be ideal for the rwards icons to only animate on the first time you see them and not animate again when you scroll past them and then back up again.

+### Make in page navigation highlight only one section at a time
+In order to do this all you have to do is look for the class `ajd_navigation` in the HTML and add a class to that same div called `singular-highlighting`

+### Updating Glassdoor to match company
+1. Search for the companies glassdoor review page [here](https://www.glassdoor.com/Reviews/index.htm)
+2. Then click on the company name in the resilts list
+3. Click on the reviews tab
+4. use the URL in the browser, for example TMP's is https://www.glassdoor.com/Reviews/TMP-Worldwide-Reviews-E247764.htm
+5. Find the anchor tag for glassdoor and replace `#REPLACEME` with the url
+6. Copy the numbers in the URL that trai the E, for example TNP's is 247764
+7. Find the Glassdoor background image in the CSS and replace the `01` after the `?e=` with the copied numbers

 ## Instructions for creating an additional AJD after one already exists on a site